 GMB profiles help drive customer engagement by listing businesses in Google’s local search results and on Google Maps; they also help small businesses with their SEO.
 They’re also easy to set up and maintain and can help bring in serious revenue for multiple-location businesses or franchises.

-In 2022, Google My Business has evolved to be called Google Business Profile (GBP), but the focus is still on local SEO for small businesses.
+Google My Business is now called Google Business Profile (GBP), but the focus is still on local SEO for small businesses.
 We’ll talk about this transition in greater detail below.

 So if you’re looking to increase your local business revenue and save time and money on costly marketing efforts — here are some of the best ways to use Google My Business for multiple locations.